|

 to Product Information Listing _______________________ Contractors

-insurance / Insurance for contractors Quotedesk
+insurance / Insurance for contractors Intasure

-provide a contractors insurance policy designed for an extensive
+for business provide a contractors insurance policy

-range of contractors.
-If offers comprehensive cover with competitive premiums Quotedesk
+designed for an extensive range of contractors.
+If offers comprehensive cover

 can insure all types of Contractor from sole traders to multi-employee business's.